SimonGomezUniv/doc/td_rtfm.md

 Document the API you will implement for your scoring system.
-T
-his API has to be in a dedicated server and should not be implemented in the same codebase as the motus APP.
+This API has to be in a dedicated server and should not be implemented in the same codebase as the motus APP.
 You should be able to document in your Readme the answer to the following questions :
 - which server are you gone use ?
 - which port are you gone use ?